 Shelburne Falls Trolley Museum

-The Shelburne Falls Trolley Museum will not reopen on memorial Day weekend as originally scheduled.
-At this point, we do not know when we will reopen.
+The Shelburne Falls Trolley Museum will not be open for the 2020 season, due to the pandemic.
+At this point, we fully expect to reopen as usual in 2021.
 There are no trolley rides or pump car rides, and all buildings and equipment are closed to the public.
 We are sorry for the inconvenience.
 Please see the Press Release below for more information, and check SFTM.org often for updates.

 May 15, 2020